Rio Hondo College logo

 Transfers to: UC, CSU

-This introductory course explores film as an art form, its basic components, and its relation to the styles and movements of other visual arts forms.
-An understanding of cinematic language is emphasized by focusing upon film's manipulation of time and space, its use of visual metaphors, montages, and explicit/implicit messages.
+This introductory course explores film as an art form—its basic components and its relation to the styles and movements of other visual arts forms.
+An understanding of cinematic language is emphasized by focusing upon film's manipulation of time and space and its use of visual metaphors, montages, and explicit/implicit messages.
 The collaborative nature of filmmaking is studied by examining the role of cinematography, lighting, film editing, visual effects, art direction, and the use of sound and music to enhance the script and create style.
 Through discussion and written assignments, students develop the ability to analyze the impact of films viewed both in and out of class.
 This course is appropriate for any student interested in film, art, media studies, or culture.

 Advisory:It is advised that students be able to engage in written composition at a college level and read college-level texts.